"To injure an opponent is to injure yourself. To control aggression without inflicting injury is the Art of Peace."

-Morihei Ueshiba
+– Morihei Ueshiba

->

-> Aikido is a modern martial art developed in the late 1920s by Morihei Ueshiba, known as O Sensei (“Great Teacher”).
+Aikido is a modern martial art developed in the early 20th century by Morihei Ueshiba (O Sensei or “Great Teacher”).
 It is the culmination of a lifetime of study and has roots in many traditional martial art forms.
 Aikido (合気道) means "the way of harmonizing with energy."
-Aikido blends with an attack, using timing and momentum.
-The attacker's momentum is redirected or evaded, leading into into a throw or pin.
+Aikido blends with an attack, evading and redirecting to throw or pin.
 At the highest level, this maintains the physical safety of the aggressor, who can then only harm themselves.
-Aikido has no sparring or competition.
+Aikido has no sparring or competitions.

->

-> In a relentlessly fast-paced world, Aikido provides a place where you can practice mindfulness, develop mental and physical strength, and flexibility.
-Aikido boosts concentration, learning capability, and leadership skills.
+In a relentlessly fast-paced world, Aikido provides a place where you can practice mindfulness, develop mental and physical strength, and improve your flexibility.